siralam/AndroidSampleApp/README.md

 #### Q. Why choose Kotlin coroutine over RxJava?

-A: First of all, they are of different level of things.
+A: Let me tell you - I love Rx.
+The 2nd month from the day I became a developer, I use RxJava in all of my Android projects.
+But, coroutines and RxJava of different level of things.
 While coroutine is only used for thread handling, RxJava also acts as a very powerful event stream management framework.
 RxJava gives a lot of convenience when you need to handle a complex stream of events, for example throttling.
 I will not give up RxJava, and I will definitely use it when I need it.
 But if I just need to put my network call to background thread, using RxJava is definitely an overkill, especially given it's library size.
 <br/><br/>

 #### Q. Why don't you use DataBinding library before writing UI in Compose?